kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 kubectl delete -f https://raw.githubusercontent.com/solo-io/gloo/master/example/petstore/petstore.yaml
 ```

-## Appendix - Use a remote Json Web Key Set (JWKS) Server
+## Appendix - Use a remote JSON Web Key Set (JWKS) server
 In the previous part of the guide we saw how to configure Gloo with a public key to verify JWTs.
 The way we provided
 Gloo with the key was to include the key itself into the Virtual Service definition.
 While the simplicity of this
 approach make it a good candidate for test setups and quick prototyping, it can quickly become unwieldy.
-A more flexible and scalable approach is to use a **Json Web Key Set (JWKS) Server**.
+A more flexible and scalable approach is to use a **JSON Web Key Set (JWKS) Server**.
 A JWKS server allows us to manage the verification keys independently and centrally, making routine tasks
 such as key rotation much easier.

-In this appendix we will demonstrate how to use an external Json Web Key Set (JWKS) server with Gloo.
+In this appendix we will demonstrate how to use an external JSON Web Key Set (JWKS) server with Gloo.
 We will:

 1. create a private key that will be used to sign and verify custom JWTs that we will create;
-1. convert the key from PEM to Json Web Key format;
+1. convert the key from PEM to JSON Web Key format;
 1. deploy a JWKS server to serve the key;
 1. configure Gloo to verify JWTs using the key stored in the server;
 1. create and sign a custom JWT and use it to authenticate with Gloo.

-### Create the Private Key
+### Create the private key
 Let's start by creating a private key that we will use to sign our JWTs:
 ```shell
 openssl genrsa 2048 > private-key.pem